 The Access to Adoption Records Act, 2007 (AARA) allows for more open access to original birth registrations and adoption records.
-The new legislation strives to balance the rights of adopted adults and birth parents who wish to protect their privacy.
-The service is overseen by the Ministry of Community and Social Services.
+The legislation strives to balance the rights of adopted adults and birth parents who wish to protect their privacy.
+The service is overseen by the Ministry of Children, Community and Social Services.

 - date of the adoption